Artists are bailing on a Trump-backed concert series for America’s 250th. Now he’s hosting his own ceremony

 Not everyone has dropped out.
 The “Ice Ice Baby” rapper Vanilla Ice, a vocal Trump supporter who has performed at Mar-a-Lago several times, said that “I’m super honored to do this concert” in a TikTok video.
 “We don’t take anything too serious, man.”
 The rapper Flo Rida, of the blockbuster late aughts dance hit “Low,” has not made a statement about whether he will still perform.

+Fab Morvan, of the infamous pop duo Milli Vanilli, said Monday that he was also dropping out.
+“This is not what I signed up for,” he said, saying the event had turned into a “circus.”

+“I don’t want to have anything to do with the circus because I know how stories can be distorted,” Morvan said.
+“I was in the middle of several storms and I know what it feels like.
+So I think it’s time for me to get away from the storm and keep it simple.”

-The infamous pop duo Milli Vanilli, also announced as part of the lineup, is in a somewhat strange position.
-The group won a best new artist Grammy in 1990 before it was revealed that frontmen Fab Morvan and Rob Pilatus had not sung on the recordings credited to them.
-Jodie Rocco, one of the artists who provided the real vocals for the group and who performs with other singers from the sessions under the name “The Real Milli Vanilli,” told the AP that she was “shocked” that Milli Vanilli was a listed act.
-Pilatus died in 1998.
-Morvan, however, is still expected to perform at the Great American State Fair — with his own voice.
+Milli Vanilli won a best new artist Grammy in 1990 before it was revealed that Morvan and his fellow frontman Rob Pilatus, who died in 1998, had not sung on the recordings credited to them.
+Jodie Rocco, one of the artists who provided the real vocals for the group and who performs with other singers from the sessions under the name “The Real Milli Vanilli,” told the AP that she was “shocked” that Milli Vanilli had been a listed act.

 Freedom Williams, a rapper from the group C&C Music Factory, said in an Instagram reel filmed from an odd angle — one commenter said Williams looked like he was sitting on the toilet — that he “doesn’t f**k with Trump.”
 But he said he was more irritated by people who were attempting to “cancel” him over his performance, indicating that he’s planning to go through with it.
 “The day I let you motherf**kers tell me what to do is the day I die.”